cdk-entest/lakeformation-demo/README.md

 - Register S3 buckets to LakeFormation
 - Grant (fine and graint) permissions to a Data Scientist
 - Grant (fine and coarse) permissions to a Glue Role
+- Check IAMOnly in databases in Lake Formation

 ## LakeFormation